rekalogika/rekalogika.dev/docs/collections/03-behaviors/03-counting.md

 All of our classes implement `PageableInterface` from our `rekalogika/rekapager-contracts` package.
 This allows you to paginate the collection for user interface or API output.

 Unlike traditional pagination, our `PageableInterface` does not need the count to perform pagination, and therefore remains performant even with huge collections.
+But if your collection uses a counting strategy that does not provide the count, the pagination will use it.

+## Counting in Minimal Classes

+Our minimal classes do not implement `Countable`.
+So, you cannot do a `count()` or `->count()` on their instances.
+However, they still have the counting logic internally.
+You can use the method `getTotalItems()` to get the count result.
+Unlike `Countable::count()`, `getTotalItems()` may return null if the count is not available.